Adam Gnade

 Adam Gnade (/gəˈnɑːdi/ gə-NAH-dee) is a San Diego, California-born American musician and author currently living on a farm in rural Kansas.
 In his bio he defines his music as "talking-songs", which he describes as mixing the spoken vocals of talking blues songs with country music, Appalachian folk, noise, psychedelic folk and drone music influences.
 His work is issued as a series of records and books, which continue the stories of each other's characters and further develop plot-lines.
 Considered a regionalist writer, he writes mostly about San Diego, a bordertown city in Southern California, namely the area around the US/Mexico border, though many of his stories take place to the south of San Diego in the city of Tijuana, Mexico.
 Gnade also writes stories that take places across the continental US but according to interviews he's done these stories always reflect the Californian's experience on the road.

 Biography

 Originally from San Diego, California, and while living there, Gnade was an editor of the alt-weekly Fahrenheit San Diego.
-After leaving San Diego in 2005, he lived in Portland, Oregon where he was the music editor for The Portland Mercury while his former partner, Jesse Duke, worked for Microcosm Publishing.
+After leaving San Diego in 2005, he lived in Portland, Oregon where he was the music editor for The Portland Mercury while his former partner, Jessie Duke, worked for Microcosm Publishing.